serfatyable/tracker/Tracker_Developer_Guide_v1.0.md

 ```
 RTL automatically applied when Hebrew selected.

+**SSR/CSR Synchronization:**
+To prevent hydration mismatches, determine `<html lang>` and `dir` at render based on a cookie or client effect that reads the saved language preference.
+Hebrew enforces `dir="rtl"`.
+Numerical values within Hebrew text remain left-to-right using CSS (`unicode-bidi` and `direction`).

 ---

 ## 14. Security

 - Firestore rules with least privilege.
+- Enforce role-conditional fields: only residents may have/write 'residencyStartDate'; tutors/admins must not store this field.
+Users can write only allowed fields on their own doc.
 - Input sanitized using **DOMPurify**.
 - CSP headers applied globally.
 - IAM roles rotated every 90 days.